ansonlowzf/sinno-nextjs/blog/warranty.md

 ## The warranty excluded:-

-- Product is used for outdoor purposes (Quartz Surface Only)
+- Product is used for outdoor purposes
 - Product is contacted with UV light (Quartz Surface Only)
-- Product is used for flooring applications (Quartz Surface Only)
+- Product is used for flooring applications
-- Product is used exceeded heat level (200°C for Quartz Stone, 250°C for Granite, 300°C for Ultra-Compact Stone or Sintered Stone)
+- Product is used exceeded heat level
-- Product is exposure to weather condition (Quartz Surface Only)
+- Product is exposure to weather condition
 - Improper care and maintenance
 - Improper purpose uses of the product
 - Damaged by applying any form of chemical foam & liquor on product